-Measurable Objectives Key Tasks Lead Position & Entity Timeframe for 2021-2024 (by Month & Year) annual , Start Date End Date educational initiative for professionals а Produce an annual educational event.
-SDS Program Director, Program and Advocacy Coordinator 7/2025 6/2029 and the community regarding Ad ccomplishment or Update elder rights and legal assistance.
-A Involve and invite community partners and other regions to collaborate on events.
-SDS Program Director, Program and Advocacy Coordinator or Update 7/2025 6/2029 Measurable Objectives Key Tasks Lead Position & Entity 2021 ame for -2024 h & Year) End Date efforts to protect elders from а Maintain knowledge and training of mandatory reporting practices for All AAA Staff 7/2025 6/2029 abuse and fraud Ac staff and volunteers ccomplishment or Update b Maintain contracts with CNPLS and OLC to ensure objectives are being met and consumers continue to get the help they need SDS Program Director 7/2025 6/2029 Ac ccomplishment or Update С Continue to make referrals to APS when abuse is suspected AAA Staff 7/2025 6/2029 Ac ccomplishment or Update
+Provide an annual • Entity 0.1 Timeframe for 2021-2024 (by Month & Year) Start Date End Date educational initiative for professionals and the community regarding elder rights and legal a Produce an annual educational event in collaboration with community partners and agencies from other regions.
+SDS Program Director, Program and Advocacy Coordinator 7/2025 6/2029 assistance.
+Accomplishment or Update b Provide outreach materials for each event in both English and Spanish and to organizations specifically serving priority populations SDS Program Director, Program and Advocacy Coordinator, Community Outreach Coordinator 7/2025 6/2029 Accomplishment or update Measurable Objectives Key Tasks Lead Position & Entity Timefra 2021- (by Month 2024

+Start End

+Continue Date Date

+efforts to protect elders from abuse and fraud, specifically focusing on priority populations Maintain knowledge and training of mandatory reporting practices for staff and volunteers with both new hire training and annual refreshers; training to include person- centered, trauma- informed, and culturally sensitive service delivery methods All AAA Staff and volunteers 7/2025 6/2029

+Aco complishment or Update

+Maintain annual contracts with CNPLS and OLC to ensure objectives are being met and consumers continue to get the help they need; ensure contract language references OAA 102(a)(23) & SDS Program Director 7/2025 6/2029

+(24) definitions of economic and social needs Accomplishment or Update Perform outreach and education activities for elder rights protection and legal services for priority populations, include Spanish speakers, through culturally specific events and organizations - at least one activity biennially SDS Program D Program Superv Community Outr Coordinator, AD Lead visor, dinator, reach Accomplishment or Update